Assistant Professor · Civil & Environmental Engineering

 My research focuses on improving safety and efficiency in transportation systems.
 I utilize various methods including supervised machine learning, social media data analysis, and traditional traffic analysis to understand complex issues in transportation.
 Specific areas of interest include pedestrian safety, travel mode choice, crisis response during compound disasters, and the impact of non-motorized vehicles on traffic flow.

-Please visit my Google Scholar profile to get the latest updates.
+Please visit my Google Scholar profile for the latest updates.

 • All